 Lastly, I suggest using parts of your review in other parts of your site to get more mileage from what you’ve written.

-Recreating parts of your review in other articles on your site let you insert natural snippets that direct people back to your review.
+Recreating parts of your review in other articles on your site is simply a matter of inserting natural snippets that direct people back to your review.

 Some options for where to include snippets of your review or links back to your review include:

-- Roundup and “best of” posts – these are great to pull a short snippet from your review and link back to drive traffic
+- Roundup and “best of” posts.
+These are great for pulling short snippets from your review and linking back to drive traffic.

-- Email autoresponders and courses – people in these sequences of content are already 100% engaged with the material and it’s a great time to drive them back to a money-making page like a review page
+- Email autoresponders and courses.
+People involved in these sequences of content are already 100% engaged with the material, so it’s a great time to drive them back to a money-making page like a review page.

-- Other product reviews – people love to compare products before they purchase and seeing two highly detailed product reviews will help them make an informed buying decision.
-Another great content idea is to create a whole new post comparing the pros and cons of each similar product in your niche
+- Other product reviews.
+People love to compare products before they purchase.
+Seeing two highly detailed product reviews will help them make an informed buying decision.
+Another great content idea is to create a whole new post comparing the pros and cons of each similar product in your niche.

 With a little more effort than just writing some text on a page, you can stretch your product reviews into real performing articles that earn some serious money.

 Have you used any of these tactics to grow the power of your affiliate product reviews?
 Tell us in the comments what strategies have worked well for you!